GMOD/jbrowse-components/website/docs/config/LinearSyntenyDisplay.md

 ## LinearSyntenyDisplay - Derives from

-this refers to the base linear comparative display
+this refers to the LinearComparativeDisplay

 ```js
 baseConfiguration: baseConfigFactory(pluginManager)